AdobeDocs/experience-cloud.en/help/mobile-android-implementation/target-vec.md

 ### Verify the deep link

-Because of the way the Intent Filter is configured, when a user with your app installed opens a URL like `http://busboooking.example.adobe.com` in the Emulator it will open your application.
+Now let's make sure that the deep link will open the app in the emulator.
+You may have your preferred way of running adb commands which you can certainly use.

-**To verify the deep link scheme**
+**To verify the deep link using adb (MAC)**

-1. Save the Android Studio project
+1. Make sure the Android emulator is running
-1. Rebuild the app
+1. Close the Bus Booking app if it is already open
+1. Open a Terminal window
+1. Navigate to your Android platform-tools directory: `cd Library/Android/sdk/platform-tools/`
+1. Confirm that your emulator is attached: `./adb devices`
-1. In the Emulator, open Chrome
+1. Open the adb shell: `./adb shell`
-1. Enter the url `http://busboooking.example.adobe.com` into the address bar
-1. You should get prompted with a modal to "Open this page in "DemoApplication"
-1. Click `Open`
+1. In the adb shell test the deep link: `am start -W -a android.intent.action.VIEW -d "http://com.adobe.example.busbooking" "com.adobe.busbooking"`
-1. This should open the Bus Booking app
+1. Confirm that the Bus Booking app has launched in the emulator

    ![Verify the deep link](images/android/mobile-targetvec-verifyDeepLink.png)